 Generally speaking, it’s best to provide your patient with a PDA as part of a discussion about a proposed treatment or screening.
 This gives them time to review and reflect on the material.
 When you provide the PDA, tell your patient that, at the next appointment, they will have a chance to ask questions and fully discuss the decision in question.

 Because PDAs are often provided to patients in advance of an informed consent discussion, consider in individual cases whether it is appropriate to use them with patients who are unlikely to follow-up for further discussion.
-In such cases, medical-legal difficulties may arise if a patient later claims they did not proceed with a treatment or screening because they did not understand the information set out in the PDA, and because there had been no informed consent discussion.
+In such cases, medico-legal difficulties may arise if a patient later claims they did not proceed with a treatment or screening because they did not understand the information set out in the PDA, and because there had been no informed consent discussion.
 In every case, document the information given to the patient, including the encouragement to return with questions and discuss care options further.

-2. Only use PDAs in appropriate circumstances
+2. Use PDAs only in appropriate circumstances

 3. Follow up with your patient

-After using a PDA, assess how comfortable patients are with their decision, including how well they understand the information, how clear they are about risks and benefits, and whether they have any unanswered questions.5
+After using a PDA, assess how comfortable patients are with their decision, including how well they understand the information, how clear they are about risks and benefits, and whether they have any unanswered questions.

 After patients have made their decision, be sure to review the decision at a later date.
 This is especially critical if the patient’s risk factors change, or if there have been changes to other factors that have influenced the patient’s decision.
-A patient’s decision about a screening or treatment is rarely final, but can change as their circumstances change.6
+A patient’s decision about a screening or treatment is rarely final, but can change as their circumstances change.

 Document in the patient chart any PDAs provided to the patient, the patient’s decision, and the fact that the patient was given an opportunity to ask questions about the treatment before making a decision.